cmichi/gtfs-visualizations/README.md

 # GTFS Visualizations

-The idea of this project is to generate nice looking "heatmaps" from publicly available GTFS datasets.
+The idea of this project is to generate beautiful and informative visualizations from publicly available GTFS datasets.
 By this I mean the routes are drawn according to their shape.
 The thickness and color intensity of the drawn lines is chosen using `log(trips_happening_on_this_shape_id)`.
 All trips in the GTFS feed are counted (not just days or a week).

 __Project status:__ Works!
 You will find information on how to generate a visualization for a custom GTFS feed below the gallery: